Erin-Weiss/PCA-Credit-Analysis/README.md

 ## Business Value

 The separation of applicants along a "financial capacity" axis and a "demographic/behavioral" axis has direct applications in the financial services industry.
-Banks and fintech companies can leverage these principal components to segment customers into actionable groups — routing high-capacity applicants toward premium credit products while offering credit-building tools to others, improving conversion rates and reducing marketing spend on mismatched offers.
+Banks and fintech companies can leverage these principal components to segment customers into actionable groups, routing high-capacity applicants toward premium credit products while offering credit-building tools to others, improving conversion rates and reducing marketing spend on mismatched offers.

 From a modeling perspective, the strong correlation among Income, Limit, and Rating means that feeding all three into a downstream credit risk model introduces redundancy that can degrade performance and slow training.
 PCA-derived components are uncorrelated by construction, producing cleaner inputs for models like logistic regression or gradient boosting and improving both stability and interpretability in production scoring pipelines.